Go Back Up

 Automated Invoice Management Process

-An automated process typically involves digital capture of invoices, automated data extraction, and electronic approval workflows.
+Invoice automation typically involves digital capture of invoices, automated data extraction, and electronic approval workflows.
 Invoices are received electronically, and relevant data is automatically extracted and validated.
 The system then routes invoices for approval based on predefined rules, significantly speeding up the process.

 Automated Invoice Processing Workflow